About Eastbound Theatre

 Eastbound Theatre is the MAC’s vibrant community theatre committee.
 Led by seasoned professionals and an enthusiastic team, EBT provides an array of diverse offerings:

-• 3 Full Stage Productions: including farce, drama, romance, or mystery every September, February, and June.
-Season Ticket Packages Available Aug-Feb.
+- 3 Main Full Stage Productions: including farce, drama, romance, or mystery every September, February, and June.
+Season Ticket Packages Available beginning in August

-• Shakespeare in Eisenhower Park: In its inaugural year, this initiative featured “A Midsummer Night’s Dream” to enthusiastic audiences.
-This summer, 2025, it’s “Twelfth Night”.
+- Shakespeare in Eisenhower Park: In its inaugural year, this initiative featured “A Midsummer Night’s Dream” to enthusiastic audiences.
+This summer, 2026, it’s “The Tempest”.

 EBT’s repertoire spans from classic Shakespearean plays such as “A Midsummer Night’s Dream,” to popular hits like “You’re A Good Man Charlie Brown.”
 They also bring fresh and innovative plays to the stage, like “Dead Man’s Cell Phone,” and reimagine classics, demonstrated by the immersive, in the-round production of “A Streetcar Named Desire”.
 Besides, EBT is dedicated to nurturing new talent through the East/West PlayFest of one-act plays and the Plays in Development series.